 It makes sense to initialize A as a sparse matrix, since A is mostly zeros.
 To make the coding easier, throughout the rest of the lab the algorithms will be coded using non-sparse matrices.
-This means when using an adjacency matrix created in Problem 1, cast it toarray() when inputing it to test the other functions.
-In other words, you may say test_calculateK(A.toarray(), N).
 Don't forget, however, that in a real-world sparse adjacency matrices are generally much more time-efficient than dense matrices.